hyperledger/fabric-rfcs/text/0000-opentelemetry-tracing.md

 # Summary
 [summary]: #summary

-This request for comments proposes integrating Hyperledger Fabric, its SDKs, peers and orderers components with the OpenTelemetry project.
+This request for comments proposes integrating Hyperledger Fabric, its SDKs, core and chaincode components with the OpenTelemetry project.
-It introduces the concept of tracing, reporting the transmission of messages to help correlate activities with the chain.
+It introduces the concept of tracing, reporting the execution of chaincode, core components and SDKs to help correlate activities with the chain.

 # Motivation
 [motivation]: #motivation

-The OpenTelemetry project is a CNCF project that aims to standardize observability, especially in a cloud-native environment.
+The OpenTelemetry project is a CNCF project that aims to standardize observability.
 OpenTelemetry is working to create a standard around representing metrics, traces and logs.

-We aim to bring full observability of Hyperledger Fabric to allow tracing of messages between peers, orderers and clients initiating transactions.
+This proposal aims to bring traceability of code execution in Hyperledger Fabric across peers, orderers and chaincode.

 # Guide-level explanation